 Blue Medicare Advantage has partnered with ALC solutions to provide you this benefit.
+Trips are limited to ground transporation only to destinations within 50 miles of pick-up/drop off location.

-- Transportation services should be requested 48 hours prior to a scheduled appointment. - Advise Customer Service representative of any special needs you may have, such as door-to-door assistance or wheelchair accessible vehicle.
+- Transportation services should be requested 48 hours prior to a scheduled appointment. - Advise Customer Service representative of any special needs you may have, such as door-to-door assistance or wheelchair accessible vehicle. - Transportation by stretcher (for members who require a stretcher) is not a covered benefit.